Macchiato (mah-kee-yah-tow) or Espresso Macchiato originated in Italy but is widely drunk around the globe.

 - Almond milk, which is creamy and nutty.
 Great for foaming, as well.

 - Coconut milk, which has a creamy texture.

 - Rice milk, good for people with cardiovascular issues, such as hypertension (it is cholesterol-free) but not good for creating milk foam.

-Organic milk or organic ingredients, such as eco-friendly or fair trade coffees are also something I support and would like to mention.
+Organic milk or organic products, such as eco-friendly or fair trade coffees, are also something I support and would like to mention.